jsr-io/jsr/frontend/docs/api.md

 ```

 This metadata contains information about the requested version, such as the list
-of files in the package version, the `exports` field, and a `moduleGraph1` field
+of files in the package version, the `exports` field, and a `moduleGraph1` or
-that contains information about the module graph to allow for less waterfall
+`moduleGraph2` field that contains information about the module graph to allow
-when downloading modules.
+for less waterfall when downloading modules.

 For the above `@luca/flag` package version `1.0.0`, the metadata would look like
 this: